Taxmen search premises linked to DMK leader E V Velu in TN | Politics

 The searches over suspected tax evasion began in the morning and it covered multiple premises connected to Velu, a prominent leader of the main opposition DMK, based in Tamil Nadu's Tiruvannamalai district.

-DMK general secretary Duraimurugan said tax officials have conducted searches in Velu's residence at Tiruvannamalai and other premises linked to him.
+DMK general secretary Duraimurugan said tax officials conducted searches in premises linked to Velu including at his residence.

 Though authorities have a right to search, ''the DMK considers the present searches as politically motivated,'' Duraimurugan, the second in command after party president M K Stalin, told reporters here.

-Such action would not demoralize the DMK and searches would only earn sympathy and votes, he said.
+Such action would not demoralise the DMK and searches would only earn sympathy and votes, he said.

 The AIADMK has instigated the searches wantonly through the BJP-led Centre since the ruling party has been staring defeat at the hustings, the DMK leader claimed.